3-Ingredient Pumpkin Protein Pancakes

 This is the very first fall recipe I’m posting on this blog and I could not be more excited!
 Pumpkin, apples, cinnamon, soups, hot chocolate…I’m so ready for all the cozy fall recipes!

-I figure I’d kick off the fall season by sharing this easy 3-ingredient pumpkin protein pancake recipe!
+I love making these pancakes on a slow, cozy Sunday fall morning.
+You get all the fall flavors in just 15 minutes with barely any cleanup required.
 It’s seriously the quickest & easiest fall breakfast recipe I think I’ve ever made.
 It’s one of those recipes that is so simple, it doesn’t even feel like a recipe!

 My favorite part is that even though we’re using boxed pancake mix, it’s still a healthy and high protein recipe, thanks to the Kodiak Power Cakes buttermilk pancake mix which contains 100% whole grains, 15g of protein, and only 3g added sugars per serving.

 Looking for even more fall recipe ideas?
-Check out my roundup of 25 easy & cozy fall recipes that all use 5 ingredients or less!
+Check out my roundup of 25 easy & cozy fall recipes that use 5 ingredients or less!

 For another easy and delicious high-protein breakfast, check out this 4-ingredient strawberry banana smoothie or whip up a batch of these yummy 5-ingredient Greek yogurt bagel bites!